bjnhn9uyen/IntegratedSpring/README.md

 • tacocloud-domain : The domain types

+• tacocloud-email : The email module that demonstrates using Spring Integration to handle orders by email. (missing)

 • tacocloud-kitchen : An application to be run in the Taco Cloud kitchen that will receive orders for kitchen staff to prepare.

 • tacocloud-messaging-jms : The Taco Cloud messaging module that sends messages using JMS.